Our Team

 Erin, a queer mixed-race settler, was born and raised on the traditional, ancestral, unceded territories of the Matsqui, Kwantlen, Katzie, and Semiahmoo Nations.

-After completing her BA in Political Science (University of Victoria), Erin worked in documentary and independent film and TV.
-She returned to school for her Bachelor of Social Work (University of British Columbia) and her Master of Social Work (University of Toronto).
+After completing her BA in Political Science (UVic), Erin worked in documentary and independent film and TV.
+She returned to school for her Bachelor of Social Work (UBC) and her Master of Social Work (U of T).
 Erin practised social work in Vancouver’s Downtown Eastside for several years in outreach and counselling roles in HIV/AIDS care, home health, substance use treatment and harm reduction, and women’s programs.

 Erin’s approach comes from lessons from family, those who came before her, and those she works alongside, who are generous enough to share their stories, suffering, and successes with her: that we are responsible for one another’s well-being, which requires that we contribute what we’re able, with humility and empathy.

-Outside of work, Erin can be found feeling insecure in hip hop dance classes, and doing stand-up comedy and improv— using the latter mediums to express her confusion and hopefulness about most things.
+Outside of work, Erin can sometimes be found feeling insecure in hip hop dance classes, and doing stand-up comedy and improv.
+But these days, she’s most likely to be found at playgrounds around the city, testing all the slides with her thrill-seeking toddler.

 Habibatou Ba, Support Specialist